How to tweak existing Medium iOS app features with Theos & Logos - part 2

 Which method to hook?

-Switch back to Hopper Disassembler and navigate to tryToPerformClap
+Switch back to Hopper Disassembler and navigate to tryToPerformClap method and have a look:

 1